how to get kids to listen without yelling

 • Consequences should be consistent each time so there’s no confusion about what will happen when someone does something wrong again in future instances.
 For instance: “You’re grounded until dinner!” may sound harsh at first but after being used consistently over several months it becomes clear.

-Keep distractions at bay by removing potential sources of noise and turning off the TV or radio during key moments (for example, you’re trying to change over laundry or dish out dinner).
+Keep distractions at bay by removing potential sources of noise and turning off the TV or radio during key moments (for example, when you’re trying to change over laundry or dish out dinner).

 If you’re trying to give your child clear instructions and you have a TV on in the background, or if you’re listening to music while he’s telling you what he wants to do tomorrow, it can be hard for either of you to focus.